Other Popular Posts

 Great organizations produce impact – that’s what donors should be demanding out of the organizations they give to – and that can take investment.
 So when you get the chance to talk about this subject, take that as an opportunity to help the donor, yourself, your organization and the sector overall.

 Great so you’ve got some new or renewed interest in some old metrics – but what do you do with them?
 Here are three, non-technical things you should do with these metrics:

 Unless you are a really large organization, tracking these on a quarterly basis is probably good to balance the time to get the data and being able to extract any value from it.
 Lifetime Value and Donor Retention can be a bit tricky to get a read on until a full year is complete as most organizations have some very key quarters/seasons which heavily skew their data.
 But whether it’s once a month or once a year, make sure you track these metrics.

 Before a board meeting, a new campaign, or in staff meetings, keep these metrics in mind.
 Will this decision help improve Lifetime Value?
 Donor Retention?
 Transactions?
 Donors care more about us and less about admin?

-See the value of metrics are that they are a measuring stick to show what’s working and how you’re impacting behaviour but you need to think about HOW you want to change behaviour BEFOREHAND.
-If you look back 6 months and see donor retention is up (or down) but didn’t do anything with intent then knowing donor retention is up or down is practically irrelevant.
+See the value of metrics is that they’re a measuring stick to show what’s working and how you’re impacting behavior, but you need to think about HOW you want to change behavior BEFOREHAND.
+If you look back 6 months and see donor retention is up (or down) but didn’t do anything with intent, then knowing donor retention is up or down is practically irrelevant.

 When things are made public – even just to a few people – there is immediate accountability.
 It’s why I think more people should post their giving and donations publicly but also why goals, metrics, and even the performance of employees (in some situations) should be accessible.
 If whether I went to the gym or not was guaranteed to be on the homepage of the New York Times each morning, there’s a much better chance I’ll get my ass to the gym!